 - The Midsummer Mouse: Midsummer Tales of Tiptoes Lightly and the Summer Queen

 What better way to celebrate the sun than to eat juicy berries ripened by it?
-Please pop over to have a look at berry picking and wild foraging for kids for more information.
+Several wild berries are ripe for picking at this time of year.
+And there are also berry-picking farms you can visit.
+For more information, please read this article about berry picking and wild foraging with kids.

 Attending a solstice bonfire is a traditional way to celebrate the summer solstice.
-Dance, sing, beat drums, play music, and celebrate the official beginning of summer.
-Please be safe and follow city or county laws and regulations.
+Dance, sing, beat drums, play music, or enjoy music made by musicians, and celebrate the official beginning of summer — or Midsummer if you are in Norway or Sweden.
+However, please be safe and follow local laws and regulations if you choose to have a bonfire.
+But if you light it, please be prepared to fight it.
 For more information, see 10 Tips for a Safe Bonfire with Kids.

 Did you know that the summer solstice has been named International Day of Yoga by the United Nations General Assembly?
 That makes this the perfect day to practice yoga!
-Sun salutations (sun salutes) are a great way to honor the sun on the solstice.
+And, of course, sun salutations (also known as sun salutes) are the ideal way to honor the sun on the solstice.
 Have kids?
 Invite children to practice yoga with this list of FREE yoga videos for kids!

-Practicing meditation and yoga is a great way to release old energy, welcome the light, and create inner and outer abundance as a part of your summer solstice celebration.
-You can even attend the summer solstice in Time Square, where participants practice yoga from sunup to sundown.
+Meditating and practicing yoga are great ways to release old energy, welcome the light, and heal the physical, mental, emotional, and spiritual aspects of oneself.
+So, spend time filling your body with light and creating inner and outer abundance as a part of your summer solstice celebration with yoga or meditation.
+You can even attend the summer solstice in Times Square, where participants practice yoga from sunup to sundown.

 Solstice in Time Square